KStateMachine/kstatemachine/README.md

   to [PlantUML](https://plantuml.com/);
 * Built-in [logging](https://nsk90.github.io/kstatemachine/#logging) support
 * [Testable](https://nsk90.github.io/kstatemachine/#testing) - you can run state machine from specified state
+* Built-in support for Kotlin Coroutines
 * Well tested.
-All features are covered by tests.
+All features are covered by tests

 _The library is currently in a development phase.
 You are welcome to propose useful features._